thecloudxpert/vmware-vra-templates/README.md

 This repo is a public version of a demo's used for VMware vRealize Automation Use Cases.

-The Cloud Templates in this repo are provided as-is, without warranty and no garantuee of working!
+The Cloud Templates in this repo are provided as-is, without warranty and have no garantuee of working!